 Please visit our 2nd Stage page here for updates about our future 2nd Stage Season and ticket information.

-How much are 2nd Stage/WeePlay tickets, where do I buy them and what forms of payment are accepted?
+How much are 2nd Stage tickets, where do I buy them and what forms of payment are accepted?

-Tickets are $10 per person.
+Tickets for our 2nd Stage Productions are $12 per person and $10 per person for our Wee Play Theatre.
 It is best to purchase tickets on our website with a credit card (Visa, MasterCard, Discover, and American Express) or in person with cash or check at the SCCT Box Office Headquarters.
 A few tickets are often available on the day of the production, but advanced purchase is HIGHLY recommended as the shows do sell out.
 Online purchases will incur a $1.00 service charge per ticket.

-Can I redeem SCCT 2nd Stage/WeePlay Gift Certificates Online?
+Can I redeem SCCT 2nd Stage Gift Certificates Online?

 Yes.
 Gift Certificates are available online here.

-Can I exchange my 2nd Stage/WeePlay tickets for another performance of the same show?
+Can I exchange my 2nd Stage tickets for another performance of the same show?

 What happens when I miss a performance or do not use my tickets?